 What Should Be Included in a Handover Checklist Template?

-Your handover checklist should include project status, key contacts, outstanding tasks, deadlines, access credentials, important documents, resources, and any relevant notes.
-This guarantees a smooth changeover and helps you cover all necessary details.
+Your handover checklist should cover project status, key contacts, outstanding tasks, deadlines, access credentials, important documents, available resources, and any relevant notes.
+Getting all of this down in one place makes the transition far smoother for whoever comes next.

 How Long Should the Handover Process Take?